Table of Contents

 How will this change the FERPA process for Scoir and Common App for counselors and students?

 Students will be required to complete the Common App release & waiver in order to take certain actions supported by the integration.
-Any school who feels the Common App process sufficiently covers their requirements can disable the Scoir FERPA release and/or waiver features in their settings.
+Scoir will be notified of the status and will make these details available to counselors and teachers.
+Any school that feels the Common App process sufficiently covers their requirements can disable the Scoir FERPA release and/or waiver features in their settings.

 Is there any way students' transcripts that are uploaded to Scoir could be used to populate the Common App course fields?